-For complete guidelines and an application, visit newmac.com, see your school guidance counselor or call our Member Services Department at 417-451-1515 or 800-322-3849.

-The application deadline is Friday, April 14, 2023.

-Energy Partners

-○ Safety

-Continued from page 1

-line, it can be a safety threat for anyone near the tree, not just our brave little climbers.

-Here are a few tips to keep yourself and your climbing kids safe around trees at home:

-• Check trees around your property to see if they are too close to a power line.
-Trees and tree branches should be at least 15 feet away from a power line.

-• Set boundaries on which trees can and can't be climbed.
-If you see a tree that is too close to a power line or unsafe to climb, use a visual indicator, like a strip of paint, and tell your child why they can't climb that tree.

-• Call us if a tree is too close to a power line.
+2024 College Scholarships New-Mac Electric The application deadline is Friday, April 12, 2023.
+Energy Partners Safety Continued from page 1 line, it can be a safety threat for anyone near the tree, not just our brave little climbers.
+Here are a few tips to keep yourself and your climbing kids safe around trees at home: • Check trees around your property to see if they are too close to a power line.
+Trees and tree branches should be at least 15 feet away from a power line. • Set boundaries on which trees can and can't be climbed.
+If you see a tree that is too close to a power line or unsafe to climb, use a visual indicator, like a strip of paint, and tell your child why they can't climb that tree. • Call us if a tree is too close to a power line.
 We are always happy to help remove hazards.
 Never try to clear branches or remove a tree near a power line yourself.

-Kites

-As the spring wind

-picks up, it's a fantastic opportunity for your kids to let their kites take flight.
+Kites As the spring wind picks up, it's a fantastic opportunity for your kids to let their kites take flight.
 However, kites and power lines don't mix.
-To prevent flying straight for disaster, make sure you always:

-• Fly in an open space away from power lines.
+To prevent flying straight for disaster, make sure you always: • Fly in an open space away from power lines.
 Feel free to fly if your property has plenty of open space.
-If not, look to fly at a park or another public area.

-• Make sure to fly your kite on days with good weather.
+If not, look to fly at a park or another public area. • Make sure to fly your kite on days with good weather.
 Stormy weather, especially lightning, can pose a threat to kite flyers.
-Strong winds can quickly pull a kite out of a safe flying range and into electrical equipment.

-• Never try to retrieve kites caught in electrical equipment.
+Strong winds can quickly pull a kite out of a safe flying range and into electrical equipment. • Never try to retrieve kites caught in electrical equipment.
 If your child's kite comes in contact with a power line or other electrical equipment, call us for safe retrieval.

-RC planes and drones

-Taking to the skies with an RC plane or drone can be an awesome experience, but kids need to understand how to be safe with flying tech.
-Here are a few tips you can follow to stay safe around power lines:

-• Make sure your child is comfortable and capable of flying their RC plane or drone.
-They need to understand the boundaries and rules that come with flying toys.

-• Find an open space for your child to fly.
+RC planes and drones Taking to the skies with an RC plane or drone can be an awesome experience, but kids need to understand how to be safe with flying tech.
+Here are a few tips to demonstrate the dangers of electricty (above).
+Below, we encourage kids to get out and play but always look up before climbing.
+(At left) Your coop attends many school functions to teach safety. you can follow to stay safe around power lines: • Make sure your child is comfortable and capable of flying their RC plane or drone.
+They need to understand the boundaries and rules that come with flying toys. • Find an open space for your child to fly.
 Like flying a kite, it's best to find an open field or park free of power lines or other electrical equipment.
 If you would like more information on how to keep your kids safe around powerlines (both underground and over head), reach out to your Member Service Department.
 They will provide you with lots of resources that will inform you on the dangers.
 Additionally, on the New-Mac Electric website under the "Safety Portal" tab you will find the "Kids Corner".
 Here New-Mac provides activities for kids including safety videos, activities and coloring pages.

-Your Cooperative also offers a School

-New-Mac offers a school safety program to schools in our service area (above).
-Below, we encourage kids to get out and play but always look up before climbing.
-(At left) Your coop attends many school functions to teach safety.

-Safety program to all the elementary schools in our service area along with 4-H clubs, scout troops and home school groups.

-If you are interested in scheduling New-Mac for a safety presentation, call Zane in our member service department at 417.451.1515.

 We try to educate all members of our community to watch for power lines and to be safe around them, it doesn't matter the age.
+If you have any questons or would like more information on how to be safe around electricity please call member services at 417-451-1515.
 Energy Partners